jackrobertscott/authpack-client-190806/docs/api/providers.md

 ## Count providers

-Used to count a group of providers.
+Used to count a workspace of providers.

 ```ts
 authenticator.providers.count({